caljrimmer/require-backbone-view-mock/readme.md

 });
 ```

 Dependencies are optional.
-If any dependencies are missing, rbmv creates dummy objects with an extend method.
+If any dependencies are missing then rbmv creates dummy objects with an extend method.

 ### Full Example